-PowerShell Cmdlets to Breakdown Cloud Connections
+PowerShell Cmdlets to Breakdown Azure Connections

 Version 9.1 includes the following PowerShell cmdlets to break down your cloud data connections to resource groups.
 You can then add multiple connections for the same subscription to your organizational tree, with no need to use the ControlUp Real-Time DX Console.
 You can configure each connection to collect data from specific resource groups, enabling you to assign a dedicated data collector and define specific sites for each connection.